cormachogan/fcdinfo-operator/README.md

 ## Step 2 - KubeBuilder Scaffolding ##

 The CRD is built using [kubebuilder](https://go.kubebuilder.io/).
 I'm not going to spend a great deal of time talking about __KubeBuilder__.
 Suffice to say that KubeBuilder builds a directory structure containing all of the templates (or scaffolding) necessary for the creation of CRDs.
 Once this scaffolding is in place, this turorial will show you how to add your own specification fields and status fields, as well as how to add your own operator logic.
-In this example, our logic will login to vSphere, query and return FCD information  via a Kubernetes CR / object / Kind called HostInfo, the values of which will be used to populate status fields in our CRs.
+In this example, our logic will login to vSphere, query and return FCD information  via a Kubernetes CR / object / Kind called FCDInfo, the values of which will be used to populate status fields in our CRs.

 The following steps will create the scaffolding to get started.